 TWB embraces an original concept

 An private/public consortium guarantees the management of TWB.
-Private and public partners share socio-economic objectives and work together to guide and speed up TWB projects.
+Private and public members share socio-economic objectives and work together to guide and speed up TWB projects.
 A consortium agreement simplifies contract negotiations making it possible to set up collaborative projects rapidly.